-Visual acuity measurement of the infant and toddler involves a qualitative assessment of fixation and tracking (following) eye movements.
-Fixation and following are assessed by drawing the child's attention to the examiner or caregiver's face or to a hand-held light, toy, or other fixation target and then slowing moving the target.
-Fixation behavior can be recorded for each eye as "fixes and follows" or "central, steady, and maintained," along with any qualifying findings, such as eccentric, not central, not steady, or not-maintained.
+Visual acuity measurement of the infant or toddler involves a qualitative assessment of fixation and tracking (following) eye movements.
+Fixation and following are assessed by drawing the child's attention to the examiner or caregiver's face or to a hand-held light, silent toy, or other fixation target and then slowing moving the target.
+Fixation behavior can be recorded for each eye as "fixes and follows" or "central, steady, and maintained through a smooth pursuit," along with any qualifying findings, such as fixation that is eccentric, not central, not steady, or not maintained.

-Fixation preference can be assessed by observing the vigor with which the child objects to occlusion of one eye relative to the other.
-Children resist covering an eye when the fellow eye has limited vision.156-158 Grading schemes can be used to describe fixation preference.
+Large differences in vision between the eyes can be detected by observing the vigor with which the child objects to occlusion of one eye relative to the other.
+Children resist covering an eye when the fellow eye has limited vision.198-200 Grading schemes can be used to describe fixation preference.
 For strabismic patients, fixation pattern is assessed binocularly by determining the length of time that the nonpreferred eye holds fixation.
-Fixation pattern can be graded by whether the nonpreferred eye will not hold fixation, holds momentarily, or holds for a few seconds (or to or through a blink), or by observation of spontaneous alternation of fixation.
-The clinical value of fixation preference testing is limited, especially for nonstrabismic patients with a known difference in refraction or for strabismic patients who show a strong fixation preference in the absence of amblyopia.^{157, 159-161} For children with small-angle strabismus or no strabismus, the induced tropia test is typically done by holding a base-down prism of 10 to 20 prism diopters or base-in prism over one eye and then over the other eye and noting fixation behavior.^{158, 162, 163}
+Fixation pattern can be graded by whether the nonpreferred eye will not hold fixation, holds momentarily, holds for a few seconds (or to or through a blink), or spontaneously alternates fixation.
+For children with small-angle strabismus or no strabismus, the induced tropia test may be done by holding a base-down or base-in prism of 10 to 20 prism diopters over one eye and then over the other eye and noting fixation behavior.200-202 Studies have shown that these tests cannot stand alone as highly accurate screening tests for differentiating amblyopia from normal.^{199, 203-205} However, when used in a clinical setting and interpreted in the context of other key findings, tests of fixation preference can be useful diagnostic tools to help determine whether there is amblyopia of sufficient severity to warrant treatment.

-Qualitative assessment of visual acuity should be replaced with a recognition visual acuity test based on optotypes (letters, numbers, or symbols) as soon as the child can perform this task reliably.
+Qualitative assessment of visual function should be replaced with a recognition visual acuity test based on optotypes (letters, numbers, or symbols) as soon as the child can perform this task reliably.